 - Place a sheet of nori on the bamboo mat. (shiny side facing down)

-- Spread out ¾ cup of rice onto the seaweed, leaving 2 inches gap uncovered on the side facing away from you.
+- Spread out ¾ cup of rice onto the seaweed, leaving an inch gap at the far end.

 - Roll the bottom edge over the filling while simultaneously tucking filling in to keep them in place.